 9 Bishop St, Coventry CV1 1AQ, United Kingdom

 About iQ Weaver Place

 When it comes to finding a student accommodation in Coventry that offers spacious rooms and modern amenities at reasonable rates then iQ Weaver Place is your best bet. iQ Weaver Place has fully furnished non en-suite rooms, en-suite rooms and studio rooms.
-This student accommodation is perfect for students enrolled at Coventry University, University of Warwick and Arden University.
+This Coventry accommodation is perfect for students enrolled at Coventry University, University of Warwick and Arden University.
 Some of the amenities available at iQ Weaver Place include a common room, a communal study area, an on-site gym, bike storage and a laundry room.

 £149 – £227/week

 About Apollo House

 Not every international student has a budget that will allow them to live lavishly in the UK.
 For those who are looking for the best value for money housing option in Coventry, must go for Apollo House.
 This Coventry uni accommodation has a plethora of features despite its low price range.
 You can book a standard en-suite room for £85/week and enjoy amenities like a study desk & chair, car parking, bike storage, a communal area, a garden and social events.
 What’s more, Apollo House is surrounded by many top restaurants, nightclubs and pubs.